3D Mammography

-We now offer innovative new technology – Digital Mammography!
+We offer innovative new technology – Digital Mammography!
 3D mammography allows doctors to see breast tissue detail in a way never before possible to help find breast cancer at its earliest stages, when it is most treatable.
-3D mammography is screening that can be done in conjunction with a traditional 2D digital mammogram.
+3D mammography is a screening that can be done in conjunction with a traditional 2D digital mammogram.
 3D mammograms have also been proven to reduce the need for follow-up breast exams.

 3D mammography is a revolutionary new screening and diagnostic tool designed for early breast cancer detection that can be done in conjunction with a traditional 2D digital mammogram.